Local History/Newburgh Free Library: Local History Room

 Access to the Local History Room

-The 4,000-item collection is available for client use whenever the library is open.
+The 4,000-item collection is available for client use whenever local history room staff is available.
 The collection is housed in a secured room to which a client must ask to gain admittance.
 While a librarian is on duty at all times the library is open to answer your general questions about the local history room collection, local history room staff is not always available.
 If a client is traveling a distance, it is advisable to call ahead so local history staff can plan accordingly.
+Please call 845-563-3617 to make an appointment or check the staffing schedule.
 Newburgh Enlarged City School District classes are encouraged to use the facility.
 If the teacher expects staff to help with a program, prior arrangements must be made.

 Purchases, Gifts and Loans